 - Pearls (upper right quadrant): These are the potential star products – projects with a high likelihood of success and that are also expected to yield a very high reward.
 Most businesses desire more of these.

 - Oysters (lower right): These are the long-shot projects – projects with a high expected payoff but with a low likelihood of technical success.
 They are the projects where technical breakthroughs will pave the way for solid payoffs.

 - Bread and Butter (upper left): These are small, simple projects – a high likelihood of success but low reward.
 They include the many fixes, extensions, modifications, and up-dating projects of which most companies have too many.

 - White Elephants (lower left): These are the low probability and low reward projects.
 Every business has a few white elephants – they inevitably are difficult to kill, and companies should have as few as possible of these types of projects.

 Companies that want to grow rapidly need to:

 - spend little money on Bread and Butter projects;

-- start enough Pearls projects that are the ones that can guarantee high reward;
+- start enough pearls projects that are the ones that can guarantee high rewards;

 - assign the right number of resources to all projects, notably to the Oysters.